topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 - **FTE:** <span style="background-color: yellow">TODO</span>
 - **Costs:** 11,000 USD

-As we are gathering feedback, one of the most important features for the users seems to be the account overview where users can find information about their balances and transaction accross all parachains.
+As we are gathering feedback, one of the most important features for the users seems to be the account overview where users can find information about their balances and transactions accross all parachains.
 Another important feature is to create good UI for displaying information about XCM teleports where you can easily see all involved sides (parachains, accounts) and other useful data.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |